LaRambla20/Repo10_SOFAR-assignment-final/README.md

 * inside the `param` folder, in `nav2_robot1_params.yaml` at line 64.
 * inside the `rviz` folder, in `nav2_config.rviz` at line 293.
 * inside the `rviz` folder, in `nav2_config_multiple_robots.rviz` at line 293.
-This absolute paths must be changed with your own ones depending on where you place the project in your architecture.
+This absolute paths must be changed with your own ones depending on where you placed the project in your filesystem.

 In the root folder of the Ros2 workspace, RUN THE PROGRAM by typing on terminal:
 ```bash